 Meet the Expert

 Many couples spend months or years planning and saving for the occasion.
 A honeymoon is the culmination of all the hard work put into planning a wedding that reflects the couple's personalities and unique love story.
 In many cases, the wedding is a public celebration of their love put on display for the couple’s friends and family—the honeymoon is just for them.
-“They are frequently going places they have never traveled to before and willing to splurge a little,” says Laura.
+“They are frequently going places they have never traveled to before and willing to splurge a little,” says Frazier.
 “They frequently travel to bucket-list destinations.”